 - Piling installation areas

 - Batters for permanent tracks and temporary tracks

 - Construction compound areas

-- Cable trenches
+- · Cable trenches.

-- Work areas along the intersection of Henry Parkes Way and McGrath Lane, as envisioned in the second modification to the approval, to accommodate works required for safe operation of the roads.

 Generally, the development footprint consists of cropping species, consistent with the current landuse.
 Following the completion of construction, grazing (with sheep) is recommended.
 As such, a selection of pasture (groundcover) species has been recommended (refer to the GMP [currently in development] for more information).
 Progressive rehabilitation will be implemented onsite to minimise erosion risk and the spread of weeds, which may impact on retained vegetation within the Development site boundary, if left unchecked.